Northwestern Law Team Wins Regional Trial Competition

 Bartlit trial team to advance to national competition in March

-CHICAGO --- A Northwestern University School of Law team won first place in the Midwest Regional Finals of the National Trial Competition.
+CHICAGO --- A Northwestern Pritzker School of Law Bartlit Center Trial Team won first place in the Midwest Regional of the National Trial Competition held in Chicago Feb.
+18-20.